geotrev/sri-lock/README.md

 # ✩ Paopu ✩

 A CLI tool to manage your CDN script tags in files.
-Tell it which files to update, which to generate SRI hashes from, then let Paopu handle the rest.
+Automatically generate a sub-resource integrity from a file, then add it to the matching script tag.

 Read the [Why](#why) section for more details.

-Paopu currently only works with Node 14, but will support 10+ in the future.
+Paopu was created to work with Node 14.

 Feel free to submit an issue or pull request. :)